Should Runners Go to a PT?

 Should runners go to PT?

-Running is a high-impact sport that can cause injuries if not trained for and taken care of properly.
-A Physical Therapist (PT) can help keep you injury free by offering various services to keep you injury-free.
+Running is a high-impact sport that can cause injuries if not properly trained and cared for.
+A Physical Therapist (PT) can help prevent injury by offering various services.

-They will assess your running form and create a tailored plan for training and injury management.
-This may include proper warm-up stretches, strengthening exercises, mileage periodization, an exercise schedule and more.
+They will assess your running form and create a tailored training and injury management plan.
+This may include proper warm-up stretches, strengthening exercises, mileage periodization, and an exercise schedule.

 Strength

-Strength training helps runners improve their running form and efficiency, prevents injury, aids weight loss, and sculpts the body.
-It also teaches them about progressive overload – which forces muscles to adapt and grow stronger over time.
+Strength training helps runners improve their running form and efficiency, prevent injury, aid weight loss, and sculpt the body.
+It also teaches them about progressive overload, which forces muscles to adapt and grow stronger over time.

-Running often focuses on lower body exercises in the gym, but strength training for the upper body also benefits.
+Running often focuses on lower-body exercises in the gym, but strength training for the upper body also benefits runners.
 A strong core, upper back, and shoulder muscles help runners maintain proper posture throughout their runs.

 Stability and core strength can also help to reduce common running injuries such as runner’s knee, shin splints, Achilles tendonitis, and hip flexor tightness.
 Anti-rotation exercises like the Pallof press are beneficial for building core strength by maintaining neutral spine alignment during workouts.